miguelriemoliveira/RustBot/README.md

 sudo pip install --upgrade protobuf
 ```

 To use windows based control, you must install the scripts that windows will use through a non-interactive ssh tunnel.
+First you need to make sure the .rosrc file

-To do that, run:
+Then, run:

 ```bash
 roscd rustbot_bringug && cd ../scripts